'All this blood, all this death': Palestinians protest Israel war with no end in sight

 In the Deir al-Balah region of central Gaza, 58-year-old Abu Nidal Musleh lives in a makeshift tent, wearing mismatched shoes.

-The father of seven comes from the same area of northern Gaza were civilians were once again ordered to evacuate Monday, and he's been displaced four times in the last year.
+The father of seven comes from the same area of northern Gaza where civilians were once again ordered to evacuate Monday, and he's been displaced four times in the last year.

 When Hamas-led fighters attacked communities in southern Israel a year ago, they killed more than 1,200 and seized about 250 hostages, according to Israeli officials.
 Musleh was a teacher on his way to school that day.